-• The forecast of capital allocations for 2012 to 2014 reflect the proposed programme.
+- The forecast of capital allocations for 2012 to 2014 reflect the proposed programme. - Amendment 10 for Clinique Pinel approved.

 Revised Forecast Surplus/(Deficit)

 • The financial position shows a return to balanced budgets by 2013 in line with the Council of Ministers three-part plan.
 The forecast relies on the delivery of the remainder of the £65 million CSR savings in 2012 and 2013.